qtinuum/QtnProperty/README.md

 #How to use

+##Step 1.
-1. To have QtnProperty in your project your should include QtnProperty.pri file into your pro file.
+To have QtnProperty in your project your should include QtnProperty.pri file into your pro file.
 It will add QtnPropertyCore and QtnPropertyWidget static libraries to your project.
 ```C++
     include(QtnProperty\QtnProperty.pri)
 ```

+##Step 2.
-2. Then you can manually create property sets in your C++ code, create QtnPropertyWidget or QtnPropertyView widgets and assign property set to the widget:
+Then you can manually create property sets in your C++ code, create QtnPropertyWidget or QtnPropertyView widgets and assign property set to the widget:

 ```C++
 class Ui_MainWindow